mavlink/MAVSDK-docs/en/README.md

   The drone API is essentially the same as for the [C++ API](api_reference/README.md).
 * iOS developers should start from the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) reference.
 * C++ Developers should start at the [C++ Library](cpp/README.md).
-  For recent releases *Ubuntu* and *Fedora* users can install the SDK from _*.deb_ or _*.rpm_ packages in the [Github release](https://github.com/mavlink/MAVSDK/releases) page.
-* Developers who want to *contribute* to the API will need to build the C++ library (and other programming language wrappers) from source.
-  For more information see the [contributing section](#contributing) below.

 ## Getting Help

 This guide contains information and examples showing how to use the SDK.
 If you have specific questions that are not answered by the documentation, these can be raised on:

 * [Discuss board](https://discuss.px4.io/c/mavsdk)